pulsarforge/hqnotes/md/cloudflare.md

     - Deployments
 latest: 10-01
 ---

-Deployed from: Cloudflare, Workers, Edge, Deployments.
+# This page is deployed from: Cloudflare, Workers, Edge, Deployments.

 Install npm module and make it globally available